Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 This page contains a phyllo wrapped asparagus recipe.
 These flakey phyllo dough wrapped asparagus lend a touch of elegance to your veggie side dish.

 Coarsely dice chicken.
 Saute' onion, celery and garlic in 3 tablespoons butter, until tender.
 Add to chicken.
-Melt 4 tablespoons butter; add flour.
-Cook and stir over low heat.
-Whisk in chicken stock gradually.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.